Teenagers have no greater—or scarier—mission field than their own schools.

-To start, here are three key reminders every Christian teenager needs to hear from you as school begins:
+Here are three key reminders every Christian teenager needs to hear as school begins:

 - “Do your best—forget the rest.”
 Tony Horton, the physical-fitness guru who developed P90X, uses this mantra over and over in his workout routines to encourage exhausted athletes.
 He tells them to take a break from the exercises if necessary but to make sure they’re pushing to do their very best without losing form.
 The results are amazing!
 How do users get such great results?
 They do their best and forget the rest!
 I use this same reminder with my own kids, who struggle a little in math.
 I constantly remind them to do their very best and to concentrate until the light turns on.
 To be honest, I can tolerate a lot of things as a dad, but I can’t tolerate slacking or a lack of effort.
 If the effort is there, then people can learn and even master almost any skill or subject through sustained effort.
 You are the Lord’s representative at your school, so do your best and forget the rest.
 Remember that the ultimate “teacher” you’ll give an account to (just as I will) is Jesus, so “Whatever you do, work at it with all your heart, as working for the Lord, not for human masters, since you know that you will receive an inheritance from the Lord as a reward.
 It is the Lord Christ you are serving” (Colossians 3:23-24, NIV).

 One fantastic way to give teenagers a heart for the lost and kickstart a gospel-advancing mindset in your youth group this fall is to attend Dare 2 Share LIVE.
-This national simulcast is coming to 72 locations across America on September 23.
 Take advantage of this catalytic event for teenagers.
 It will pay dividends for the entire school year!

 As summer wraps up and students head back to school, help them see that the real mission trip is just beginning.
 Encourage them with the three crucial reminders above.
 Pray for them and help them brainstorm how they can reach their schools with the hope found only in Jesus.